Ship a Full-Stack App with One Prompt

 User-Pays Model

 Build apps without worrying about bandwidth costs.
-With User-Pays Model, users cover their own costs.
+With the User-Pays model, users cover their own costs.

 How It Works